Calculating Your Taxes

 There are a number of tax credits available, depending on your income and personal situation.
 A few examples include:

 - Credit for a qualified child under the age of 17

 - Child and dependent care credit

 - Residential energy credit

-- American Opportunity tax credit for qualified expenses for college.
-Learn more at IRS.gov.
+- American Opportunity education tax credit (formerly the Hope credit) for qualified expenses during the first four years of college.

 - Lifetime learning credit for expenses related to improving job skills and for pursuing an undergraduate, graduate or professional degree.
 Learn more at IRS.gov.

 Some low-income working individuals and families will qualify for the